Hot Stock on Radar: Rigel Pharmaceuticals (RIGL)

 TECHNICAL INTERPRETATION:

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is negative from its 20 days moving average with -2.74% and trading from 50 days moving average with 0.86%.
-The stock price is performing along negative drift from its 200 days moving average with -0.52%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is a downside from its 20 days moving average with -2.77% and trading from 50 days moving average with -2.25%.
+The stock price is performing along downward drift from its 200 days moving average with -2.23%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 VOLATILITY ANALYSIS: